SemikaVidusha/SDGP_Project-GrowthMap/README.md

-# SDGP-TaskO-project
+# SDGP-CareerGuide
-Service providing platform, that helps users to gain services and service providers to give their services.
+career guidance platform that will give local qualifications and local institutes as suggestions.